The Hair Tool TikTok Is Obsessed With Is Under $50 on Amazon Right Now

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 When you've got to get out the door quickly, you want a hair tool that's going to deliver consistent results and minimize the time you spend styling.
-While a traditional flat iron can get the job done, TikTok is currently obsessed with a new viral beauty tool, and our editors agree — it's the real deal.
-If you want to see what all the fuss is about, the Tymo hair straightener brush is currently 29% off on Amazon, making it a great time to try it out.
+While a traditional flat iron can get the job done, TikTok is currently obsessed with a new viral beauty tool, and our editors agree—it's the real deal.
+If you want to see what all the fuss is about, the Tymo hair straightener brush is currently 29 percent off on Amazon, making it a great time to try it out.

 If you're new to the straightening brush world, the key difference between this device and a flat iron is that it features 3D brush "teeth" that glide through your hair and evenly distribute heat (as opposed to two hot plates), leaving with you with a sleek, shiny look.
 The hot tool was our best overall straightening brush after testing, thanks to the affordable price point and five different heat settings that work for a range of different hair types.